openjdk/panama-foreign/doc/panama_ffi.md

 }
 ```

-The above code creates an upcall stub — `comparFunc` — a function pointer that can be used to invoke our Java comparator function, of type `NativeSymbol`.
+The above code creates an upcall stub — `comparFunc` — a function pointer that can be used to invoke our Java comparator function, of type `MemorySegment`.
 The upcall stub is associated with the provided memory session instance; this means that the stub will be uninstalled when the session is closed.

 The snippet then creates an off-heap array from a Java array, which is then passed to the `qsort` handle, along with the comparator function we obtained from the foreign linker.
 As a side effect, after the call, the contents of the off-heap array will be sorted (as instructed by our comparator function, written in Java).
 We can than extract a new Java array from the segment, which contains the sorted elements.
 This is a more advanced example, but one that shows how powerful the native interop support provided by the foreign linker abstraction is, allowing full bidirectional interop support between Java and native.